dgatf/msrc/README.md

 Copy the file escSp.lua to the SCRIPTS folder in the sdcard of the Tx and execute as one-time script from SD-HD-CARD screen (long press and Execute).
 Since opentx 2.3 copy to SCRIPTS/TOOLS for easier access.
 It can be executed also as telemetry script if copied to TELEMETRY folder and assigned to a model telemetry screen

-If not using lua script comment *#define CONFIG_LUA* and assign config values in esc_smartport.h
+If not using lua script comment *#define CONFIG_LUA* and assign config values in msrc.h

 Options: